 327 Commonwealth was designed by Kirby and Lewis, architects, and built by James W. Tobey, builder, in 1880, for speculative sale.
 He is shown as the owner on the original building permit application, dated March 3, 1880.

 James Tobey purchased the land for 327 Commonwealth on November 26, 1879, from Fanny Pope (Hovey) Morse, the wife of attorney John Torrey Morse, Jr. The Morses lived at 9 Fairfield.
-The land was the eastern half of a lot Fanny Morse had acquired on February 20, 1879, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Henry Melville Whitney, part of one of four tracts of land they had purchased on March 1, 1872, from the Boston Water Power Company.
+The land was the eastern half of a lot Fanny Morse had acquired on February 20, 1879, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews, part of one of four tracts of land they had purchased on March 1, 1872, from the Boston Water Power Company.

 On December 3, 1879, James Tobey entered into a party wall agreement with Fanny Morse governing the party wall he would build between 327 Commonwealth and 329 Commonwealth.
 The party wall stipulations relating to the eastern wall were set forth in the deed from Grenville Braman et al to Fanny Morse.